kushichowdary/AI-Orb/README.md

 This application leverages modern web technologies to deliver a responsive and interactive experience:

 -   **Frontend:** Built with React and TypeScript for a robust and maintainable user interface.
--   **Core AI:** Powered by advanced generative AI for natural language understanding and response generation.
+-   **Core AI:** Powered by Google's Gemini API for natural language understanding and real-time audio generation.
 -   **Audio I/O:** Utilizes the Web Audio API for real-time microphone input processing and audio output streaming.
 -   **Wake Word Detection:** Implemented using the browser's native Web Speech API.

+## Known Issues & Future Ideas

+-   **Keyword Detection:** The Web Speech API for "Hey JARVIS" detection can be inconsistent across different browsers and may sometimes stop listening.
+A more robust, custom wake-word engine would be an improvement.
+-   **Browser Support:** This app works best on modern desktop browsers like Chrome and Edge.
+Mobile browser support for the required audio APIs can be limited.
+-   **Future: Conversation History:** A visual transcript of the conversation could be added to allow users to review their session.
+-   **Future: More Voices:** The AI voice is currently fixed.
+An option to choose different voices could be implemented.

 ---